Thumb Base Arthritis

 Non-surgical treatment options include simple painkillers, avoidance of painful activities, thumb splintage and physiotherapy.
 It may take weeks or months to notice a gradual improvement and return to function.
 A steroid injection (e.g. cortisone) can be a very effective treatment; however, the pain-relieving effect will differ between individuals and will usually wear off with time (a good and common response would be 3-6 months of improved pain).

 Surgical treatment options include trapeziectomy and, for some, thumb base replacement (or fusion).
-Trapeziectomy is the most common operation and involves removing the trapezium bone (a small bone at the base of your thumb).
+Trapeziectomy is the most common operation and involves removing the trapezium bone (a small wrist bone at the base of your thumb).
 This operation removes one of the two arthritic joint surfaces that is causing your pain.
 Thumb base replacement is a newer treatment (Matthew uses the Touch® implant by Kerimedical); however, it is not suitable for all types of thumb base arthritis.
 Other surgical options, such as thumb base fusion or arthroscopy (keyhole) treatment, are infrequently used.

 Matthew offers all of the above treatments.
 At the current time, Matthew performs thumb base replacement in the NHS only.